telerik/document-processing-docs/libraries/radspreadprocessing/working-with-workbooks/create-open-and-save-workbooks.md

 {{endregion}}

-For security purposes accessing files in Silverlight can be achieved only through user-initiated dialogs.
-That said, to save workbook's contents into a csv file, you need to use the SaveFileDialog. __Example 4__ passes the stream returned by the dialog and the current workbook to the __Export()__ method of the __CsvFormatProvider__.
+For security purposes accessing files in *Silverlight* can be achieved only through user-initiated dialogs.
+That said, to save workbook's contents into a `csv` file, you need to use the `SaveFileDialog`.

+__Example 4__ passes the stream returned by the dialog and the current workbook to the __Export()__ method of the [CsvFormatProvider]({%slug radspreadprocessing-formats-and-conversion-csv-csvformatprovider %}).

 #### __[C#] Example 4: Save csv file using SaveFileDialog__